jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2l-article-3.md

-+++
+---
-title=  "Wage Taxes"
+title: "Wage Taxes"
+heading: "Part 2l, Article 2 Simplified"
+date: 2020-12-09
+image: "/covers/wn.jpg"
-description=  "While the demand for labour and the price of goods remain the same, a direct tax on wages raises wages higher than the tax" date=  2015-01-18 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2k-article-2appendix" linkbtext=  "Part 2k" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2m-article-3" linkftext=  "Part 2m" heading= "Article 3 Part 2l" icon=  "/icons/smith.png"
+description: "While the demand for labour and the price of goods remain the same, a direct tax on wages raises wages higher than the tax"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="131" >}} Book 1 showed that the wages of lower class workers are regulated by two circumstances=